dutchLuck/ping3/README.md

 ICMP mask requests (-M mask).
 Both modes require elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" or "-M mask" option.
 Linux ping has no ICMP timestamp or ICMP netmask capability.
+The ping utility that comes with Microsoft Windows seems more like the iputils (linux) ping than the macOS ping.

 The ping3 utility provides timestamp or record route in the IPv4 header options on a macOS system and provides ICMP timestamp or ICMP mask pings on a Linux system.
 On Linux ping3 requires the increased privelege via sudo to work, but it does not require sudo to work on macOS.
+In the Cygwin environment on Windows the ping3 utility provides timestamp and record route, but doesn't currently provide ICMP timestamp or mask pings.

-The default output of ping3 is somewhat similar to ping utility output, but with a different length number at the start of each reply description.
+The default output of ping3 is somewhat similar to the output of ping, but with a different length number at the start of each reply description.
 The ping3 length value is the total size of the IPv4 (ICMP) datagram, not the size of the ICMP message as is shown in the output lines from ping.
 In the following